 All students are expected to select a topic before Christmas and come well-prepared to the workshop in Adelaide.
-Below is a list of topics to chose from.
-Regarding details talk to your local supervisor.
+Below is a list of topics to choose from.
+Regarding details, talk to your local supervisor.

 - Red-teaming & digital forensics & malware analysis

 - Create a methodology to analyze website links and e-mails automatically

 - Exploiting IPv6 & data exfiltration

 - passive DNS